hieuimba/Lichess-Spark-DataPipeline/README.md

 - Place the notebooks in your Home folder.
 If you use a different location, make sure that all the notebooks are in the same folder.
 - Review the notebooks and make sure that the paths to your volumes are correctly defined.
 For example, "/Volumes/main/lichess/vol-raw/" refers to your "vol-raw" volume inside the "lichess" schema under the "main" catalog.

-Here is a brief description of each notebook:
+Here is a brief description of what each notebook does:

 - `1-decompress-file`: Extracts the data file from Raw layer to Bronze layer.
 - `2-parse-games`: Parses data from Bronze to Silver layer, converting from PGN to Parquet format.